s1lviu/s1lviu.github.io/_posts/2016-05-01-share-location-waze-laptop-mobile.md

 Thank you! 🙂

-Users who access the site from mobile location services must be activated and of course to allow access to the site &#8220;location&#8221;.
+Users who access the site from mobile location services must be activated and of course to allow access to the site “location”.

 Link: <a href="https://wazemylocation.link/" target="_blank">Waze my location</a>